 - Advanced Manufacturing

 The Advanced Manufacturing group focuses concurrently on fundamental research and the commercially feasible development of manufacturing processes and systems that enable the high-value products of tomorrow.
-Specific research areas include scalable nanomaterial synthesis and thin-film deposition, powder sintering and injection molding, machining mechanics and process-machine interaction, material forming and additive manufacturing processes, as well as cost analysis, sustainability assessment and digital streamlining of manufacturing systems.
+Specific research areas include scalable nanomaterial synthesis and thin-film deposition, powder sintering and injection molding, machining mechanics and process-machine interaction, material forming and additive manufacturing processes, as well as cost analysis, sustainability assessment and digital streamlining of manufacturing system.

-- Production, Service, and Human Systems
+- Production, Service, & Human Systems

 - Next-Generation Materials

-research in MIME focuses primarily on structural materials, biomaterials, electronic ceramics, energy materials, sensors, and bulk and thin film materials processing.
+Next-generation materials research in MIME focuses primarily on structural materials, biomaterials, electronic ceramics, energy materials, sensors, and bulk and thin film materials processing.

 - Renewable Energy & Energy Sustainability